A First Timer's Guide To Disneyland Paris

 If this is your first trip to Disneyland Paris BUT you have been to some of the other Disney Parks around the world, here are the things you do not want to miss.

 • Explore Sleeping Beauty's Castle & Visit The Dragon Below.
 Sleeping Beauty's Castle in Disneyland Paris' is often described by many as the prettiest castle of all the Disney Parks, so set some time aside to explore.
-You can follow the staircase up inside and see the story of Sleeping Beauty told through detailed stained glass windows and gorgeous tapestries.
-Did you know you can also visit the dragon that lives beneath the castle? (look for the small sign on the castle "La Tanière du Dragon) This huge animatronic dragon is unique to Disneyland Paris and well worth a visit.
+You can follow the staircase up inside of the castle and see the story of Sleeping Beauty told through beautiful stained glass windows and tapestries.
+You can also visit the dragon that lives beneath the castle? (look for the small sign on the castle "La Tanière du Dragon) This huge animatronic dragon is unique to Disneyland Paris and well worth a visit.

 • Ride The Best Version of The Wildest Ride In The Wilderness.
 Disneyland Paris' version of Big Thunder Mountain is considered by many to be the best, so we highly recommend adding this to your list.